michaelkkehoe/sre-interview/linux-systems.md

   * See [https://github.com/alex/what-happens-when](https://github.com/alex/what-happens-when)
 * How does SSH Work
   * See [https://www.slashroot.in/secure-shell-how-does-ssh-work](https://www.slashroot.in/secure-shell-how-does-ssh-work)
+* Explain how eBPF works
+* Explain how network packets are processed from the NIC to user-space
+* Describe how a reimaging system works

 # Short-form Questions
 ## Kernel
 * What tasks are performed by the kernel